The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-3-async/1-promises.md

 ## Making Promises

+To better understand functions that return promises, we can make a Promise ourselves!

+Remember, a Promise represents an asynchronous operation that will take some time to complete.
+When it completes (when it "resolves") or when it fails (when it "rejects"), we can decide what to do next using callbacks provided to `.then` and `.catch`

-To better understand promises, we can make them ourselves!
-To create a promise, use the `new Promise()` constructor function:
+To create a Promise, use the `new Promise()` constructor function:

 ```js
 const myPromise = new Promise((resolve, reject) => {